yithemes/yith-proteo/readme.txt

 == Frequently Asked Questions ==

 == Changelog ==
+= 1.2.6 - May 11 2020 =
+* New: Suggested plugins message
+* Fix: Merge pull request #3 from kloukas/bugfix-sidebar-metabox (Fixed a bug in Sidebar Metabox Html.)
+* Tweak: PHPCS and WPCS improved
+* Tweak: Minor improvements to Wishlist style integration

 = 1.2.5 - Apr 30 2020 =
 * Support to YITH Slider for page builders